 Username.
 This is your 8 digit Co-owner number (starts with 40XXXXXX).
 This can be found on the back of your membership card, on the bottom of your shopping receipt, or by asking one of our cashiers.

 Password.
 This is the last name of the primary account holder, all lowercase.

-Once you have this information, click the button at the bottom of this page to access the online voting portal, log in, then cast your vote.
+Once you have this information, click the button below to access the online voting portal, log in, then cast your vote.
 Voters may opt to fill out a paper ballot instead.
 These are available at both of our grocery stores.

 Thanks for making your voice heard!

 If you have any trouble logging in or voting, please contact us at [email protected] or call Mo at 208.472.4541.

 *An active Co-owner is defined as having equity in the Co-op and having made a purchase within the last year.

 Read the bios of all 6 candidates below!

 I moved to Idaho in 1977 and, ever since joining the Co-op in 1978, I have been a huge supporter.
 My day job involves being a trial attorney with the Boise law firm Anderson, Julian & Hull LLP, where I specialize in civil litigation and construction law.